 - Compromises concentration

 - Is associated with dementia and Alzheimers

-- Makes us more forgetful and less able to learn
+- Makes you more forgetful and less able to learn

 - Contributes to moodiness, anxiety, and depression

-- Makes us more impulsive and less able to stick with healthy behaviors
+- Makes you more impulsive and less able to stick with healthy behaviors

 - Chronic pain